RyzorBent/xstate-agent/README.md

-# XState Emotional Survey Agent
+# XState AI Market Research Agent

-A conversational AI agent built with XState and Google's Gemini model that conducts emotionally intelligent surveys about BMW iX electric SUV preferences.
+A conversational AI agent built with XState and Google's Gemini model that conducts intelligent research interviews about the impact of AI on market research methodologies.

 ## Overview

-This project demonstrates the use of state machines to create an intelligent survey agent that:
+This project demonstrates the use of state machines to create an intelligent research agent that:

-- Asks predefined questions about BMW iX preferences
+- Conducts structured research interviews on any topic
-- Probes deeper with empathetic follow-up questions
+- Maintains focus through gentle redirection
-- Analyzes emotional context in responses
+- Probes deeper with contextual follow-up questions
-- Provides smooth transitions between questions
+- Provides smooth transitions between topics
 - Generates insights from the conversation

 ## Prerequisites